ufownl/lua-resty-mcp/README.md

 ### server:ping

-`syntax: ok, err = server:ping([timeout])`
+`syntax: ok, err, rpc_err = server:ping([timeout])`

 Send a `ping` request to the client.

 A successful call returns a conditional true value.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 ### server:wait\_background\_tasks